pravega/pravega/documentation/src/docs/security/generating-tls-artifacts.md

 | `ca-key.key` | PEM-encoded file containing the CA's encrypted private key  | `$ openssl pkcs8 -inform PEM -in ca-key.key -topk8` |
 | `client.truststore.jks` | A password-protected truststore file containing the CA's certificate | `$ keytool -list -v -keystore client.truststore.jks -storepass changeit` |

-## Creating and Signing Server Certificates and Private Keys
+## Generate TLS Certificates and Other TLS Artifacts for the Server

+Here, we prepare a set of TLS artifacts that can be used by one or more nodes.

-This stage is about preparing a set of server certificate and private key, and getting it signed by a CA. We'll use the CA created in the previous stage to sign the server certificate for demonstration, but in real usage you may instead get it signed by an existing internal CA in your environment or a public CA.
+We'll use the CA created in the previous stage to sign the server certificate for demonstration, but in real usage you may instead get it signed by an existing internal CA in your environment or a public CA.

 The high-level steps involved in this stage are:

 1. Generate a set of server certificate and private key.
 2. Generate a Certificate Signing Request (CSR) for the server certificate.
-3. Submit the CSR to a CA and obtain a signed certificate
+3. Submit the CSR to a CA and obtain a signed certificate.
 4. Prepare a keystore containing the signed server certificate and the CA's certificate.
-5. Export the server certificate's private key
+5. Export the server certificate's private key.

-**Note:** For services running on the same host, the same certificate can be used, if those services are accessed using the same hostname/IP address.
-Also, multi-server wildcard certificates can be used to share certificates across hosts to reuse certificates.
-However, it is strongly recommended that separate certificates be used for each service.
+Note that these steps will need to be repeated with different input for each set.
+We discussed the number of sets required earlier in the [Overview](#overview) section.

-The steps are:
+The above steps are described below:

-1. Generate a public/private key-pair and a X.509 certificate.
+1. Generate a set of server certificate and private key.

+   The following command will generate a Java JKS keystore containing the following artifacts for the server:
+   * An X.509 certificate containing the public key identifying the server
+   * A private key for the public/private key pair

    ```bash
    $ keytool -storetype JKS -keystore <java-keystore-file-name> -storepass <java-keystore-password>\